 - Being able to receive payment more quickly from online transactions.

 - Improving your offerings using the data gathered by tracking customer purchases.

-- Using your online shop as a catalogue for existing customers.
+- Using your online shop to showcase your products to existing customers.

 Online selling will work best if you have: